Particl-Community/academy/in-depth/indepth_part_coin.rst

     - **Privacy:** Public; data on the transacting amounts and the identity of the participants is permanently written on the blockchain and publicly auditable.
 Identical to Bitcoin transactions.
     - **Type of balance:** Public

     Public transactions let you make Bitcoin-like public transactions.
-These transactions are the most affordable ones to make, and also the most simple to integrate into other platforms.
+These transactions are the most affordable ones to make and the most simple to integrate into other platforms.
 For this reason, they are the most widely supported type of transaction by exchanges and third-party services.

     **What can you do with public transactions?**